A Baseline Study of the Event-shape and Multiplicity Dependence of Chemical Freeze-out Parameters in Proton-Proton Collisions at $\sqrt{s}$ = 13 TeV Using PYTHIA8: Use of ensembles in thermal model

 The particle yields measured by detectors in ultra-relativistic collisions also include the feed down from the heavier hadrons and resonances.
-This has significant contribution for lighter particles like pions.
-Thus the final yields is given by,
+This has a significant contribution for lighter particles like pions.
+Thus, the final yield is given by